 There are no particular hotspots of religious freedom violations in India.
+The worst regions are the states where the BJP is a major factor in the state government, but that can change every five years due to elections.
 Hindu extremist groups have established their offices across the country, including remote villages.
 They keep a close watch on the events where Christians preach about their religion.
 In areas where BJP is not in power, they are a powerful opposition party.
 Although monitoring is high, Christians only run into problems when they start preaching about Christianity.